 Rombauer Jam Cake Recipe

 She gave me another jar of jam this week, and I decided to make this Rombauer Jam Cake with it.
 I have actually tried this cake once before.
-A couple friends of ours were working for Michael Chiarello, the chef/cookbook author (and one of my favorite PBS chefs) at Napastyle.
-They were having a book signing / party in the cellars of a nice winery in Napa (I forget which one it was).
-We got to sample different Napa Style products, many of which can be used in the recipes in this book, Napa Stories.
-They had various tapenades, flavored oils, and $12 jams, all of which were delicious.
-So, at the very last tasting table they were serving this jam cake made with the Napastyle Huckleberry Jam.
+A couple friends of ours were working for Michael Chiarello, the chef/cookbook author at Napastyle.
+They were having a book signing / party in the cellars of a winery in Napa.
+We sampled different Napa Style products, many of which can be used in the recipes in this book, Napa Stories.
+They had various tapenades, flavored oils, and jams, all of which were delicious.
+At the very last tasting table they were serving this jam cake made with the Napastyle Huckleberry Jam.
 It was quite possibly the most delicious cake I've ever tasted.
 I couldn't put down my Visa fast enough for the $50 book with the recipe in it, plus an armful of jams.
-I am apparently quite the sucker for tasty food and nice packaging.

 Rombauer Jam Cake Recipe